vaibhavsinghdresden/concept_exploration_LLM_shinny/README.md

 #### 4.2.3 Auto Mode

 In this mode, the system prompts the user to input a **system prompt**, which can include instructions such as specifying which languages the counterexamples should include or exclude.
 It also asks for the number of implications to be validated before the system terminates.

-Once the process completes, the system displays logs detailing all the actions taken for each implication during the validation process.
+The process terminates when either there are no more implications to process or the number of implications specified by the user is reached.
+Once complete, the system displays logs detailing all actions taken for each implication during the validation process.

 <img width="1470" height="919" alt="Screenshot 2025-07-15 at 12 37 40 AM" src="https://github.com/user-attachments/assets/7362c04f-19ef-49b7-9bbc-9b9a04c51fc1" />